By Shayna Mace

 Operating out of the 1916 SOO Line depot, the St. Croix Valley Railroad has train rides on the historic Empire Builder fleet.
 Take a Saturday ride to view the scenery.

 After your ride hop over to ogle Cascade Falls, a beautiful waterfall located just minutes away from the depot in downtown Osceola.
+(Please note: The Cascade Falls Trail Head is currently closed, but there are other posted routes around the closure to enjoy the falls.)
 Then drive northeast to Dresser to the Trollhaugen Aerial Adventure Park for fun on 3,000 feet of zip line that takes you through the treetops.
 Kids will love the aerial challenge course, too—and both are open until October 30.

 In Dresser the Village Pizzeria is a great family-friendly restaurant with a full menu.
 Another short drive northeast takes you to FAWN-DOE-ROSA, a wildlife education park with a petting zoo and farm animals.
 End at Interstate Park, Wisconsin’s oldest state park that overlooks the St. Croix National Riverway, for stellar views and hiking trails.